prosyslab/bug-bench/CONTRIBUTING.md

 [Build commands to generate Makefile]

 if [[ $1 == "sparrow" ]]; then
   [Put smake commands here.
-If you are not sure, put the following command.] echo "TODO: $1" exit 1 elif [[ $1 == "infer" ]]; then
+If you are not sure, put the following command:] echo "TODO: $1" exit 1 elif [[ $1 == "infer" ]]; then
   [Put infer commands here.
+For example:]
+  $INFER_BIN capture -- make
+  cp -r infer-out $OUT
-If you are not sure, put the following command.] echo "TODO: $1" exit 1 elif [[ $1 == "codeql" ]]; then
+  [If you are not sure, put the following command:] echo "TODO: $1" exit 1 elif [[ $1 == "codeql" ]]; then
   [Put codeql commands here.
+For example:]
+  $CODEQL_BIN database create --language=cpp --command="make" codeql-db
+  cp -r codeql-db $OUT
-If you are not sure, put the following command.] echo "TODO: $1" exit 1 else
+  [If you are not sure, put the following command:] echo "TODO: $1" exit 1 else